ocaml/ocaml.org/site/README.md

 Feel free to use any approach that you prefer.
 The dev team suggests the following:
-- create an issue noting your intent to start work and ask any clarifying questions or discuss approach, if needed
+- Create an issue noting your intent to start work and ask any clarifying questions or discuss approach, if needed
-- fork the repo
+- Fork the repo
-- either work in the master branch, or create your own branch with a useful name
+- Add a small initial commit and create a draft PR from your repo to the original repo.
+If you created an issue, note the issue in your PR description
-- add a small initial commit and create a draft PR from your repo branch to the original repo
+- Continue developing, feel free to ask questions in your issue or the PR, if you run into obstacles or uncertainty as you make changes
-- continue developing, feel free to ask questions in your issue or the PR, if you run into obstacles or uncertainty as you make changes
+- Once you feel your branch is ready, check the PR preview to ensure the changes match your local view and appear correct
-- once you feel your branch is ready, check the PR preview to ensure the changes match your local view and appear correct
+- Change PR status to "ready to review"
-- change PR status to "ready to review"
+- Add a comment to PR linking to PR Preview pages that have changed

 ## Setup